+Another key factor in running a successful exploration business is having sufficient cash to execute its business plans.
 During the year the Company raised capital from existing and new investors, and on behalf of the Board, I would like to thank all participants for their support of the Company.
-This capital, together with the Company's drill-for-equity arrangements with GeoDrill have enabled IronRidge to continue to actively explore and develop its projects at a time when many other junior industry participants have struggled to make progress.
+This capital and the Company's drill-for-equity arrangements with GeoDrill have enabled IronRidge to continue to actively explore and develop its projects.